 SECTION 3.
-The Employer agrees to deduct an equal amount each pay period for dues, initiation fees, and assessments in an amount certified to be current by the Treasurer of the Union from the pay of those employees who individually request in writing that such deductions be made.
+The Employer agrees to deduct an equal amount each pay period for dues, initiation fees, and assessments in an amount certified to be current by the Treasurer of the Union from the pay of those employees who opt-in.
 The total amount of deductions shall be remitted each month by the Employer to the Treasurer of the Union.